aselshall/aea/README.md

 - Once the solutions and grades are posted, late unexecused submissions will not be accepted, and a score of zero will be assigned

 ## Exam
-- The final comprehensive exam will be in-person, conducted with pencil and paper in FE exam format.
+- A final comprehensive exam will be in-person, conducted with pencil and paper in FE exam format.
 - The exam will only cover mandatory modules (Modules 1 to 6) and elective moudles are not included.
-- The exam is two hours and consists of about 20 multiple-choice, select correct answers, and true or false questions.
+- The exam is two hours and consists of about 20 multiple-choice and true or false questions.
 - The exam is open-book but no internet access is allowed.
 - Only FE-approved calculators are permitted.
 That is a regular calculator and not a smart calculator or smart phone that is connected to the Internet.
 Laptops are allowed as long as there is no Internet access.
-Internet access is prohibited.
+Any form of internet access is prohibited.
 - Study guide: If you can solve the exercises, practice problems, and homework, you will be prepared for the exam.
 - Exam review will be posted on Canvas after the week of the last mandatory module.
 - Receiving or providing unauthorized assistance, including using the internet, will result in a grade of zero on this exam.
 The [academic dishonesty policy](https://aselshall.github.io/aea/#policy-for-academic-integrity-violations) will apply.